Ofsted chair Sally Morgan: No 10 ousting non-Tories from posts

 Mr Gove said: "She has brought great knowledge and insight, leading the board strongly through a period of significant change, both managing the smooth transition when there were changes in chief inspector, and leading the reforms to the inspectorate and its work.

-"I hope that she continues to play an active role in helping to shape the education landscape to improve standards for all children and young people."'Lack of plurality'
+"I hope that she continues to play an active role in helping to shape the education landscape to improve standards for all children and young people."

 The education secretary earlier denied claims by Sir Michael Wilshaw, the chief inspector of schools in England, that the Department for Education had briefed against Ofsted.